Rudi Dutschke: Marriage to Gretchen Klotz and rejection of free-love commune

-On 23 March 1966, Dutschke privately married the German-American theology student Gretchen Klotz.
+On 23 March 1966, Dutschke privately married the American theology student Gretchen Klotz.
 She credits herself with making her husband aware of the misogyny in their revolutionary ranks: “What shocked me was, when the women talked in meetings, the men laughed.
 I said to Rudi ‘this is impossible’ but I don't think he was aware of it up to that point, he couldn't see it before then".

 The couple declined invitations to join a newly founded residential Kommune in West Berlin, suggesting that in opposing permanent couple relationships the group were merely substituting a “bourgeois principle of exchange under pseudo-revolutionary auspices”.
 They had three children together.

 Shortly after the birth of their first child, a son they named Hosea-Che, Dutschke and Klotz were forced to leave their apartment after the appearance of threatening graffiti (“Gas Dutschke!”) and attacks using smoke bombs and excrement.
 The CSU member of the Bundestag, Franz Xaver Unertl, described Dutschke as an "unwashed, lousy and filthy creature".